egd0r/egd0r/README.md

 - 👋 Hi, I’m Edgar
 - 👀 I’m interested in low level software and improving my C programming skills
 - 🌱 I’m currently learning how to:
-    - write kernel modules for linux
+    - Train DNNs on large satellite images

 __ __
 __Cool stuff:__ (in no particular order)...